f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/workload-deployments-on-ocp.rst

 .. image:: ./assets/assets-ocp/33.png

-2. Create a new LB with a distinct Domain URL and select this Origin Pool.
+2. Create a new LB with a distinct Domain URL and select this Origin Pool created in above step

 *Note: Other settings like WAF remains same used earlier*